whaleen/geoff/_posts/2019-01-30-acumulated-experience.md

 ---
 layout: post
-title:  "Accumulated experience of social living"
+title: Accumulated experience of social living
 author: Geoff
-categories: [ Jekyll, tutorial ]
+categories:
+- Jekyll
+- tutorial
+- forestry
 image: assets/images/15.jpg

 ---
 The die cut has also been employed in the non-juvenile sphere as well, a recent example being Jonathan Safran Foer’s ambitious Tree of Codes.